 - Surgery Time

-Routinely lasts between 45 minutes to an hour and a half, depending on the complexity of the procedure.
+Routinely lasts between 45 minutes to an hour and a half, depending on the procedure’s complexity.
 Dr. Marin will remain operating until he feels the procedure has produced your desired outcome.

 Follow these important instructions to learn how to prepare for your breast augmentation surgery.